saranya108-cloud/Obsidian-Projects-Dashboard-/FABEL_CONTEXT.md

-# FABEL_CONTEXT - Read This First

-Hello, AI assistant.
 This file explains how to work in this repository safely.
 Read it before touching anything.

 ## What This Repo Is